TUM-DataTagger/DataTagger-backend/README.md

-# FDM
+# TUM DataTagger

-A file management tool.
+Efficient and collaborative research data management with TUM DataTagger.
+Upload, structure, share, and annotate your data with metadata – all in one centralized web-based tool.
+Secure and compliant with DFG standards.

-This application uses these core python packages:
+This application uses these core Python packages:
 * Django 4.2
 * Django Rest Framework 3.14
 * Django Environ